-EDU 578B FIELD PRACTICUM III (MIDDLE SCHOOL SCIENCE) (0)
+EDU 578B FIELD PRACTICUM III (MIDDLE SCHOOL SCIENCE)

 Field experience in a science classroom of a local middle school under the guidance and supervision of an experienced teacher and university supervisor.
-This field experience will consist of 120 contact hours (6 hour per day, two days per week) over a ten week period.
+This field experience will consist of 60 contact hours (6 hours per day, one day per week OR 3 hours per day twice a week) over a ten week period.
+Concurrent enrollment: EDU 578.
+Fall, annually.

-EDU 579 INSTRUCTIONAL STRATEGIES FOR ADULT LEARNERS (3)
+EDU 579 INSTRUCTIONAL STRATEGIES FOR ADULT LEARNERS